willhbr/willhbr.github.io/_posts/2023/2023-03-02-geode-more-functions-for-crystal.md

 title: "Geode: More Functions for Crystal"
 ---

-The only project I use for personal projects is [Crystal](https://crystal-lang.org).
+The only language I use for personal projects is [Crystal](https://crystal-lang.org).
 It is as easy to write as a dynamically typed language - so I don't have to waste time telling the type system what I mean, but it has full type checking - so I also don't waste time on easily preventable mistakes.

 > Crystal being the best programming language for side projects is a topic for another blog post.
 There's a lot to say about how perfect it is.